Wednesday, 13 November 2019

 Ever present dark shadow of death, its black eyes bulging wide

-Turns a glance at me and devours me wholesome in a while
+She turns a glance at me and devours me wholesome in a while

 O the Lord of my heart's light, of pleadings, of my thought